italoag/wallet/.qoder/repowiki/en/content/Technology Stack & Dependencies.md

 - **Scalability**: The reactive programming model (WebFlux, R2DBC) allows the application to handle a large number of concurrent users with minimal resource consumption.
 - **Reliability**: The outbox pattern with Kafka ensures that critical events (e.g., wallet creation, fund transfers) are not lost, even during system failures.
 The saga pattern with Spring StateMachine ensures data consistency across distributed operations.
 - **Maintainability**: The use of Spring Boot, MapStruct, and Lombok reduces boilerplate code and enforces a clean, modular architecture.
 Standardized event formats (CloudEvents) and observability (Micrometer) make the system easier to monitor and debug.
+- **Future-Proofing**: The integration of Spring AI enables the application to evolve with AI-driven features such as intelligent transaction categorization, document-based identity verification, and natural language financial insights.

 This comprehensive stack provides a solid foundation for a modern, cloud-native financial application.